MrzvUz/quickfix/README.md

     c.
 Change your directory into quickfix-1.15.1 and run following commands:

+        1. Update and upgrade pip, setuptools and wheel:

+            python3.9.7 -m pip install --upgrade pip setuptools wheel

-        1. To build our python library we should install build module:
+        2. To build our python library we should install build module:

-            pip3.9 install build
+            pip3.9.7 install build

-        2. Finally from root directory of quickfix-1.15.1 run:
+        3. Finally from root directory of quickfix-1.15.1 run:

-            python3.9 -m build
+            python3.9.7 -m build

+# Successful build.
+Once build is successful there will be created several files and folders and most importantly dist directory.

+    d.
+Getting .whl file to install custom Python QuickFix Library on any Linux machine which has Python3.9 installed.

+        1. From root directory of quickfix-1-15-1 navigate to dist folder:

+            cd dist

+        2. You will find two files created, quickfix-1.15.1.tar.gz and quickfix-1.15.1-cp39-cp39-linux_x86_64.whl.
+To install quickfix library just run:

+            pip3.9.7 install quickfix-1.15.1-cp39-cp39-linux_x86_64.whl

+        3. Another option to install quickfix library is, once you have installed all dependecies above, inside the quickfix-1.15.1 folder just run:

+            sudo python3.9.7 setup.py install

+        This will install Python QuickFix Library to your operating system but it will not build the package.

+# Summary
+In summary, we have used Linux CentOS 7, installed required dependencies to install latest python and package python quickfix library.
+We have downloaded quickfix-1.15.1.tar.gz file and unzipped it.
+Inside the unzipped quickfix folder we have created LICENSE, MANIFEST.in, setup.cfg, pyproject.toml and __init__.py files.
+Then we have successfully built our custom Python QuickFix Library which has created quickfix-1.15.1.tar.gz and quickfix-1.15.1-cp39-cp39-linux_x86_64.whl files.
+Now you can copy the quickfix-1.15.1-cp39-cp39-linux_x86_64.whl and you can easily install Python QuickFix Library in any Linux OS which has Python3.9.7 version installed.